Planted Tank Gear Planted aquarium gear

 Best Filter for a 20 Gallon Planted Tank

-Three filter picks for a 20 gallon planted aquarium — by livestock type and how heavily planted the tank is.
+Three filter picks for a 20 gallon planted tank: a quiet canister, a budget HOB, and a shrimp-safe sponge.
+Pick by livestock and how heavily the tank is planted.

 Updated April 16, 2026 Amazon Associate